Episode

 .

-just something to think about, Chris.
-We wanna be solid going into
+Lance: Hey, just something to think about, Chris.
+We wanna be solid going into the merge.

 .